cometaj2/huckle/README.rst

 Configuration
 -------------

-Huckle uses small scripts under ~/.huckle/bin to allow for CLIs to be kicked off by name.
+Huckle uses small scripts under ~/.huckle/bin to enable CLIs to be invoked by name.

-Huckle also uses CLI configuration files (e.g. ~/.huckle/etc/\<cliname>/config) to associate a specific CLI to a hypermedia API URL root and other CLI specific configuration.
+Huckle also uses CLI configuration files (e.g. ~/.huckle/etc/\<cliname>/config) to associate a specific CLI to an HCLI API root URL and other CLI specific configuration.

-Each CLI configuration file contains:
-- A URL to the root of the hypermedia CLI API

 Versioning
 ----------